Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/ADC.rst

 Potentiometer
 ----------------------------------------------------------------

 Potentiometer is a resistive element with three Terminal parts.
 Unlike the resistors that we have used thus far in our project which have a fixed resistance value, the resistance value of a potentiometer can be adjusted.
 A potentiometer is often made up by a resistive substance (a wire or carbon element) and movable contact brush.
-When the brush moves along the resistor element, there will be a change in the resistance of the potentiometer’s output side (3) (or change in the voltage of the circuit that is a part).
+When the brush moves along the resistor element, there will be a change in the resistance of the potentiometer's output side (3) (or change in the voltage of the circuit that is a part).
 The illustration below represents a linear sliding potentiometer and its electronic symbol on the right.

 .. image:: ../_static/imgs/1-32.png
         :width: 50%